 Lawyer for Permanent (Final) Protective Orders in Georgetown, TX

 If you have been served notice in Central Texas of a hearing for a final protective order, it will be in your best interest to make sure you have legal representation.

-Law Office of Michael J. Price defends clients accused of domestic violence in communities throughout Williamson County and Bell County, such as Hutto, Belton, Cedar Park, Georgetown, Harker Heights, and several others.
+Law Office of Price & Wiggins, P.C. defends clients accused of domestic violence in communities throughout Williamson County and Bell County, such as Hutto, Belton, Cedar Park, Georgetown, Harker Heights, and several others.

 Georgetown criminal defense attorney Michael J. Price can challenge any restriction on your rights and help you achieve the most desirable possibly resolution to your case.
 You can have our lawyer review your case and discuss all of your legal options when you call (512) 354-1880 to receive a free, confidential consultation.

 - How long will a final protective order remain in effect?

 - What options does a person have for discontinuing a protective order?

 - Where can I learn more about permanent (final) protective orders in Georgetown?

 Under Texas Family Code § 85.025(a), a protective order is effective for the period stated in the order—not to exceed two years—or, when a period is not stated in the order, until the second anniversary of the date the order was issued.

 Texas Family Code § 85.025(a-1) does allow the court to render a protective order sufficient to protect the applicant and members of the applicant’s family or household that is effective for a period or more than two years when it finds that the person who is the subject of the protective order: